cudmore/protocols/worley-shuler-prairie.md

 Then, on main computer, browse to http://10.16.81.61:5010

+## VirtualDub

+VirtualDub is a program to play video files and display a live video feed from a USB video camera.
+Once VirtualDub is opened, start a live video feed using 'File - Capture AVI...' and select the correct USB camera with 'Select a Video Device' popup.
+This is usually 'USB2.0 ATV'.

+The video feed will only work if

+ - The Raspberry Pi (output headphone jack) is connected to an analog video to USB converter.
+ - The Raspberry Pi is running the treadmill software.

 # Acquiring images with Prairie View

 This is beyond the scope of this recipe.
 You are on your own.